(Click

 true in small eyes with a fixed focal distance between lens and retina,

-results from interactive controls between the eye and brain.
-This function
+focusing results from interactive controls between the eye and brain.

-is much like auto-focus lenses on man-made cameras.
-Some camera-type eyes
+This function is much like auto-focus lenses on man-made cameras.
+Some

 Optical Design variations